GeoSn0w/geosn0w.github.io/_posts/2018-12-2-Debugging-macOS-Kernel-For-Fun.md

 Current executable set to '/Library/Developer/KDKs/KDK_10.13.6_17G65.kdk/System/Library/Kernels/kernel.development' (x86_64).
 ```

-AS you can see, <code class="high">lldb</code> says the kernel contains a debug script.
+As you can see, <code class="high">lldb</code> says that the "kernel" contains a debug script.
 In the lldb window that is now open, run <code class="high">settings set target.load-script-from-symbol-file true</code> to run the script.

 ```bash
 Last login: Sun Dec  2 10:37:51 on ttys000